Khaled K. El-Hamedi: Libyan issue

-Court Case Against NATO
+Court case against NATO

 Khaled El Hamedi demanded that NATO to be held accountable for the annihilation of his entire family, in October 2011 Khaled submitted a case to the Brussels Court of First Instance demanding that the Court rules that NATO was to be held responsible for the killing of his family during the attack on his house in June 2011.
-NATO declined the jurisdiction of the Belgian Courts and invoked the immunity granted in the 1951 Otawa agreement that established NATO.
-The Belgian government however decided to intervene in the case to speak on behalf of NATO.
-In October 2012 the Court of First Instance upheld NATO’s immunity and dismissed the demand of Khaled El Hamedi.
+NATO declined the jurisdiction of the Belgian Courts and invoked the immunity granted in the 1951 Ottawa agreement that established NATO.
+The Belgian government, however, decided to intervene in the case to speak on behalf of NATO.
+In October 2012 the Court of First Instance upheld NATO's immunity and dismissed the demand of Khaled El Hamedi.
 The latter appealed for the accountability in line with both national and international laws, In particular the immunity of NATO is in violation of the right of access to a Court, enshrined i.a. in the European Human Rights Convention and other international human rights and instruments.

-The Belgian Court of Cassation decided that immunity of international organisations can be waived if the latter don’t set up an internal mechanism accessible for citizens who suffered harm as a result of the actions undertaken by the organisation.
+The Belgian Court of Cassation decided that immunity of international organisations can be waived if the latter do not set up an internal mechanism accessible for citizens who suffered harm as a result of the actions undertaken by the organisation.
 NATO does not have such mechanism in relation to its actions in Libya.